All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 Treatment of trichophytosis

-With superficial trichophytosis with a lesion of only the skin, the presence of single foci (without involvement in the process of hair), it is sufficient to use external means.
-At local treatment it is necessary to take into account the stage of inflammation (wetness, swelling, etc.), using lotions, pastes.
-After removal of acute inflammatory phenomena, 3-5% solution of iodine, Castellani paint, travogen, lamizil, clotrimazole, mycospores, mycoseptin etc. Are prescribed as antifungal agents.
-The most effective in external therapy is lamilicol in the form of a cream or gel.
-Experience with this drug showed that lamizil, as a fungicidal drug, allows for a short time to achieve a high percentage of clinical and mycological recovery compared with other antimycotics.
-It is applied once a day for a week.
-In case of damage to the scalp, multiple damage to smooth skin involving gun hair, systemic antimycotics are used.
-Assign inside griseofulvin (in a daily dose of 18 mg / kg - for children or 12.5 mg / kg - for adults) or lamizil (up to 20 kg - 62.5 mg, 20 to 40 kg - 125 mg and more than 40 kg and adults - 250 mg) once a day for 28 days.
+In case of superficial trichophytosis with damage to the skin only, the presence of single foci (without hair involvement), it is sufficient to use external agents.
+In local treatment, it is necessary to take into account the stage of inflammation (weeping, swelling, etc.), using lotions, pastes.
+After the acute inflammatory phenomena have been removed, 3-5% iodine solution, Castellani paint, travogen, lamisil, clotrimazole, mycospor, mycoseptin, etc. are prescribed as antifungal agents.
+The most effective in external therapy is lamisil in the form of a cream or gel.
+Experience in using this drug has shown that lamisil, as a fungicidal drug, allows for a high percentage of clinical and mycological recovery in a short time compared to other antimycotics.
+It is used once a day for a week.
+In case of damage to the scalp, multiple lesions of smooth skin with the involvement of vellus hair, systemic antimycotics are used.
+Griseofulvin is prescribed orally (at a daily dose of 18 mg/kg for children or 12.5 mg/kg for adults) or Lamisil (up to 20 kg - 62.5 mg, from 20 to 40 kg - 125 mg and over 40 kg and adults - 250 mg) once a day for 28 days.

-When the scalp is affected, 2-5% iodine solution, antimycotic ointments (lamizil, travogen, etc.) are applied externally.
-When treating patients with chronic trichophytosis, it is advisable to use the means of pathogenetic therapy and immunomodulators.
+In case of scalp lesions, a 2-5% iodine solution and antifungal ointments (Lamisil, Travogen, etc.) are applied externally.
+In the treatment of patients with chronic trichophytosis, it is advisable to use pathogenetic therapy and immunomodulators.

-Prevention is carried out jointly with the veterinary service for the identification of sick animals and their deratization.
-It is necessary to conduct an examination of family members of the patient and children's groups.
+Prevention is carried out jointly with the veterinary service to identify sick animals and deratize them.
+It is necessary to examine the family members of the sick person and children's groups.

 Drugs